 Side two leans heavily on audience participation, a quest for ‘authenticity’ that Roger was keen to emphasise in interviews at the time10.
 Now I’m Here features Freddie’s call-and-response routine: a later staple of the show (‘Day-O’), it was new on the Jazz tour.
 The acoustic set slows the pace with its more laid-back, singalong feel.
 Brian’s guitar solo dominates the magnificent third side, though it’s a shame that Spread Your Wings features its conventional ending rather than the sensational, upbeat BBC session version.
 Side four brings the show to a close with the obligatory encores.

 Given the limitations of space (four sides, approximately 22 minutes each), it is a varied and well-balanced package, relatively faithful to the actual set list running order.
-However, debate has always surrounded the omissions deemed necessary to fit the show onto four sides.
+However, debate has always surrounded the omissions deemed necessary to fit the show onto four sides of vinyl.
 Three songs — If You Can’t Beat Them, Fat Bottomed Girls and It’s Late — were all ‘occasional’ rather than permanent fixtures of the set list over the fourteen-month world tour as a whole — played on some nights and not others, often alternated and usually the first to be dropped to make room for any new additions (for example, current single Don’t Stop Me Now was introduced on the European leg, Teo Torriatte was performed in Japan, and Mustapha, Crazy Little Thing Called Love and Save Me were all in the Crazy Tour set).

-None of these ‘occasional’ songs was included on Live Killers.
+None of these ‘occasional’ songs were included on Live Killers.
 As a solid rather than exceptional track from the Jazz album, If You Can’t Beat Them is perhaps the least surprising, though the live version outshines the original.
 It’s Late was presumably left out on grounds of length.
 More surprising was the omission of Fat Bottomed Girls — recent single, inspiration for the Jazz promotional visuals and a full-throated stage rocker.
 The biggest shock, however, was the absence of Somebody to Love, again presumably due to its length — performed live, it lasted around seven minutes.
 Roger once commented that the band initially had difficulty translating the song to the stage11.
 But it remained a live staple almost to the very end, a bona fide Queen classic12.

 The ever-evolving medley — not quite “play the Hits” [sic] as described in the sleeve notes — was another staple of the ‘70s show.
 Pacy and punchy, it featured snippets of singles and album tracks alike.
-Here, Roger’s vocal on I’m in Love with My Car and Brian’s harmonizer effects on Get Down Make Love are undoubted highlights.
+Here, Roger’s vocal on I’m In Love With My Car and Brian’s harmonizer effects on Get Down Make Love are undoubted highlights.
 You’re My Best Friend, on the other hand, feels rather lightweight and out of place, though Queen fan, musician and YouTube reviewer James Rundle disagrees and singles it out for particular praise.
 It was dropped for the 1980 European tour.

 Elsewhere, the Mustapha teaser at the beginning of side four is a pointless add-on — the reason for its presence being … what, exactly?
 Sounds magazine, among others, criticised the inclusion of the taped operatic section of Bohemian Rhapsody, also on side four.
 In this case, it is difficult to see how it could have been left out: as the 1986 Live Magic album demonstrated to nauseating effect, editing songs ends in disaster, and it would have been unthinkable to omit Bohemian Rhapsody altogether.